17 Stunning Long Island Fall Foliage Nature Walks for Families

-Bethpage State Park — Farmingdale
+2. Bethpage State Park — Farmingdale

-LIU Post Community Arboretum — Brookville
+3. LIU Post Community Arboretum — Brookville

 With more than 4,000 trees on the grounds alone, this is one of Long Island's most scenic college campuses.
-Each tree in the 40-acre arboretum is labeled with interesting facts, so this also makes for a great learning experience.
-The self-guided walking trail leads you around campus to view the horticulture and historic buildings.
+Each tree in the 20-acre arboretum is labeled with interesting facts, making for a great learning experience.
+The self-guided walking trail leads you around campus to view the foliage, horticulture, and historic buildings.
 The arboretum is open seven days a week.
-FREE
+It is absolutely FREE.

-Muttontown Preserve — East Norwich
+4. Muttontown Preserve — East Norwich

 Nassau County's largest nature preserve spans more than 550 acres and includes a historic estate.
 The terrain is varied with meadows, streams, and woodlands that are home to birds, small mammals, and many different types of native plants and trees.
 Maps are available for self-guided tours.
 Adventure seekers can even look for the abandoned ruins of a former king's mansion.